Complaints Handling Procedure – England & Wales

 Download as PDF: Complaints Handling Procedure – England & Wales

-We are committed to providing a high quality service to all our clients.
-When something goes wrong we need clients and staff to tell us about it, as we want to treat our customers fairly and in a manner which protects their interests.
-Any complaint by a client is a serious matter and is dealt with promptly.
+We are committed to providing a high-quality service to all our clients.
+When something goes wrong, we need clients and staff to tell us about it, as we want to treat our clients fairly and in a manner which protects their interests.
+Any complaint by a client is treated as a serious matter and is dealt with promptly.
 We will fully investigate the circumstances of the complaint and the issues that are raised.
-Any complaint by a non-client will be considered, and when appropriate, investigated so that a response can be given.

 Our Complaints Procedure

-If you have a complaint about any aspect of the service you have received or about a bill of costs, please write to us with the details.
+In the first instance, it may be helpful to contact the person dealing with your case to discuss your concerns and we will do our best to resolve any issues.
+If your concerns are not resolved and you wish to make a complaint about any aspect of the service you have received or about a bill of costs, please write to us with the details.
 Address your correspondence to the person handling your case at the office where we are handling your case and mark it as a complaint.

 What will happen next?

-1. We will send you a copy of this procedure, and an acknowledgement of your complaint providing you with confirmation of the Team Leader or Operating Performance Manager who will be dealing with your complaint.
+1. We will send you a copy of this procedure, acknowledge your complaint and provide you with confirmation of the Team Leader who will deal with your complaint.

 3. After our investigation we will send you our substantive response to your complaint.
 This will include suggestions for resolving the matter.

-4. If you are still not satisfied at this stage you can write to us again.
+4. If you are still not satisfied at this stage, you can write to us again and request that your complaint be escalated to our Compliance Officer for Legal Practice (COLP) or contact our COLP direct.
 Your correspondence should be addressed to our Compliance Officer for Legal Practice:

 Compliance Officer for Legal Practice

-5. We will acknowledge your correspondence and confirm a timescale within which to respond.
+5. The COLP will acknowledge your correspondence and confirm a timescale within which to respond.
 We will then let you know the result of the review upon its completion in writing.
-At this time we will confirm our final position on your complaint and explain our reasons.
+At this time, we will confirm our final position on your complaint and explain our reasons.

 If you are still not satisfied with our final response, you have the right to contact the Legal Ombudsman about your complaint.
+They will look at your complaint independently and it will not affect how we handle your case.
+Before accepting a complaint for investigation, the Legal Ombudsman will check whether you have tried to resolve your complaint with us first.
 You have 6 months from the date you receive our final written response to raise your complaint with the Legal Ombudsman.
 The Legal Ombudsman will accept complaints up until 6 years after the date of the act/omission or 3 years after you should have become aware of the problem.
 The Legal Ombudsman will not accept complaints where the act or date of awareness was before October 2010.